 Dr Polizzotto's research focuses on the pathophysiology and therapy of viral malignancies, particularly as they occur in individuals with HIV and other immune deficiencies.

 Key areas of focus include:

 1. Exploration of the pathophysiology and natural history of two inflammatory disorders associated with Kaposi sarcoma herpesvirus (also called human herpesvirus 8): multicentric Castleman disease (KSHV-MCD), a lymphoproliferative disorder, and also a novel inflammatory syndrome described by our group, the KSHV inflammatory cytokine syndrome (KICS).
-Key achievements here included the first description of the joint roles of viral and human cytokines in the pathophysiology of KSHV-MCD, and the first prospective characterization of clinical and immunological characteristics of patients with KICS.
+Key achievements here included the description of the joint roles of viral and human cytokines in the pathophysiology of KSHV-MCD, and prospective characterization of clinical and immunological characteristics of patients with KICS.